moshen/jekyll-asset_bundler/README.md

 #### Is it production ready?

-Consider this alpha software, though for small Jekyll sites you should have no problem using it.
+Consider this beta software, though for small Jekyll sites you should have no problem using it.

 ## Usage